A Guide to CI/CD Testing: Importance, Best Practices, and Tools

 About Author

 Vedant ParmarVedant Parmar is a veteran QA executive who believes in continuous learning, training, and acquiring new skills.
-He wants to pursue a career in Mobile Test Automation and Penetration Testing and strive to be a QA manager in the professional journey.
+He wants to pursue a career in Mobile Test Automation and Penetration Testing, and strives to be a QA manager in his professional journey.